equivalent/scrapbook2/archive/blogs/2014-06-02-rspec-in-irb-or-db-seed.md

 Like I said this works for my requirement but I would recommend to have a look on [this SO question](http://stackoverflow.com/questions/6004057/w-rspec-how-to-seed-the-database-on-load) for more suggestions.
-Especially if you need to seed database before runing specs one interesting ide is this:
+Especially if you need to seed database before running specs one interesting ide is this:

 ```ruby
 # spec/spec_helper.rb